 Final Words:

 I have liked this BDD approach as seems more readable.
 And mostly, both worked very nicely for me.
-Tor read more about the other apis available, read the official chaijs documentation on bdd api.
+Tor read more about the other APIs available and read the official chaijs documentation on bdd api.

 Let me know what you think of it or have anything to suggest/share/feedback via commenting.
-Lets not ship even a single method without unit test.
+Let’s not ship even a single method without a unit test.
 Happy coding 🙂

 Leave a Reply